 Logging and Debugging

-Use logfile and verbosity connection string in your connection settings to handle the logging details only when you want to debugging.
+When debugging is desired, use logfile and verbosity connection string in your connection settings to handle the logging details.

 For more details click on Logging and Debugging

-This section will guide you how Lyftron helps you to parse Json and Xml paths automatically into relational format
+This section shows you how Lyftrondata helps to parse Json and Xml paths automatically into relational format

 Azure Cognitive AI